 We are extending our access pricing to targeted countries through 2023, an additional five years beyond the expiration of our 2013 agreement.

 In May 2013, our company and the Bill & Melinda Gates Foundation announced an agreement to expand contraceptive access and options for millions of women in some of the world’s poorest countries.
-Under the agreement, we reduced the cost of IMPLANON and IMPLANON NXT, by approximately 50 percent through 2018 in the targeted poorest eligible countries of focus for the reproductive health community.
-Learn more.
+Under the agreement, we reduced the cost of IMPLANON and IMPLANON NXT by approximately 50 percent through 2018 in the targeted poorest eligible countries of focus for the reproductive health community.

-Since 2013, we have supplied an estimated 20 million implants, bringing greater choice to millions of women in the world’s poorest regions.
+Since 2013, we have supplied more than 20 million implants, bringing greater choice to millions of women in the world’s poorest regions.

 In November 2015, we announced our decision to extend our access pricing to these same targeted countries through 2023, an additional five years beyond the expiration of the 2013 agreement.